 Accessibility aids and tools

 Accessibility aids and tools are useful for preliminary checking of your web resources.
-However, with the exception of NVDA which is an accessibility aid, software tools can only identify possible technical issues and should not be relied on to find all accessibility issues.
+However, except for NVDA which is an accessibility aid, software tools can only identify possible technical issues and should not be relied on to find all accessibility issues.

 NVDA Screen Reader for Windows

-The NonVisual Desktop Access (NVDA) is a free and open source screen reader operating on the Microsoft Windows operating system.
+The NonVisual Desktop Access (NVDA) is a free and open-source screen reader operating on the Microsoft Windows operating system.
 NVDA enables people with vision impairments to use any computer operating Windows for no cost.
-You can obtain support in different languages and also customize the voice.
+You can obtain support in different languages and customize the voice.

-There is a feature to load it on a USB drive and take it with you to work or school, or you can just install is on your computer at home for your own use.
-You can also install it on all the computers at your workplace and encourage your staff to learn how to use a screen reader.
-It will open their eyes to how people with vision impairments use the Internet.
+There is a feature to load it on a USB drive and take it with you to work or school, or you can just install it on your computer at home for your use.
+You can also install it on all the computers at your workplace and encourage your staff to learn how to use a screen reader to learn how people with vision impairments use the Internet.

 Web Key IT encourages you to try NVDA - even if you don't have a vision impairment.
-The help features are all on the installation and they have a support page on their website at: http://www.nvda-project.org/.
+The help features are all on the installation and they have a support page on their website.
 You might like to get involved in this great project.

 PowerMapper - Sort Site checker